-Another option for management of contaminated soil would be the direct placement of this material in the Tailings Storage Facility or Waste Rock Storage Facility if bioremediation is not effective or for operational reasons., The quantity of PHC-contaminated soil created onsite is small in comparison to the quantity of tailings or waste rock.
+Another option for management of contaminated soil would be the direct placement of this material in the Tailings Storage Facility, including in-pits, or Waste Rock Storage Facility if bioremediation is not effective or for operational reasons.
+The quantity of PHC-contaminated soil created onsite is small in comparison to the quantity of tailings or waste rock.
 While this method would not result in the treatment of soil, it is a viable contingency option because it would allow for the safe disposal of the contaminated material.
-With the NPAG cover over the facilities, encapsulation and freeze-back would occur, eliminating any movement of contaminants.
 Over time, this material would undergo natural degradation.
 Consideration of this option will be included in the management of contaminated soil in closure, and will include a suitable monitoring program, which will be incorporated into the Closure and Reclamation Plan.